Rachael M. Stanger,

 Professionally, Rachael is an active member of several legal organizations, outside of her law school involvement.
 She is the current President of the Board of Trustees for the Community Law Program.
 Rachael is a member of the Canakaris Family Law Inn of Court, the Pinellas County Chapter of the Florida Association for Women Lawyers, the St. Petersburg Bar Association and its Family Law Section as well as the Family Law Section of the Florida Bar.
 She also has served on the executive committee of Canakaris and the St Pete Bar Family Law Section, and as a bar exam mentor for Stetson Law.
 She helped plan the conference "A Pair of ACES," to educate lawyers, judiciary, and community leaders about the impact of Adverse Childhood Experiences and Adverse Community Environments, two separate seminars on Guardian ad Litem for Civil Family Law Cases, and she performs pro bono service with local legal aid organizations.

 Outside of her legal activities, Rachael remains engaged in her community.
-She is a 2018 graduate of the St. Petersburg Area Chamber of Commerce's prestigious Leadership St. Pete Program and served on its planning committee, she registers local voters and politically active, and volunteers with and through her local alumnae chapter and the Junior League of Saint Petersburg.
+She is a 2018 graduate of the St. Petersburg Area Chamber of Commerce's prestigious Leadership St. Pete Program and served on its planning committee, she registers local voters, and volunteers with and through her local alumnae chapter, the Junior League of Saint Petersburg, and her neighborhood association.